 During a gig, your 'Metalgon' score in the top left gives you an indication as to what's working and what isn't, multiplying and increasing as you go.
 Your final score is calculated based at the end of the song.
-There are bonuses galore in Gal Metal, as points will increase dramatically based on your rhythm selection and variety, overall structure and a borderline mythical 'refrain' that can boost your score massively, making previously impossible targets suddenly become attainable.
+There are bonuses and achievement badges galore in Gal Metal, as points will increase dramatically based on your rhythm selection and variety, overall structure and a borderline mythical 'refrain' that can boost your score massively, making previously impossible targets suddenly become attainable.
 Rewarding your ambition and familiarity of the song rather than exclusively muscle memory, it's more like learning new moves in a fighting game or even a kind of musical Tony Hawk-style experience than something like Taiko Master.

 Drumming in Gal Metal is, on the whole, varied and very responsive, if a little inconsistent.
 It will take you plenty of tries to get into the swing of things, as it is initially a more disorientating experience than it should be.
 Those used to the more rigid scoring structure of music games may initially find Gal Metal to be dauntingly open to the point of almost being obtuse.
 We had a handful of instances where not holding the Joy-Con quite right would break a combo; even robotically repeating the same rhythm in order to find the 'sweet spot' wasn't as forgiving or reliable as we'd hoped when starting out.